PelleLille/hsl-docs/operators.rst

 .. note::

 	If using :ref:`raw strings <rawstring>` with regular expressions there is no need to escape some characters twice.
+Literal strings (both :ref:`double-quoted <doublequoted>` (without variable interpolation) and :ref:`raw strings <rawstring>`) as regular expressions may be precompiled for greater performance.

 .. seealso::